U.S. Marines in Okinawa receive COVID-19 vaccine

 |0

-This work, U.S. Marines in Okinawa receive COVID-19 vaccine [Image 2 of 2], by Cpl Destiny Dempsey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marines in Okinawa receive COVID-19 vaccine, by Cpl Destiny Dempsey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT